-If you suffered injuries in a car accident because of another driver’s failure to yield, you may have grounds to file a claim or lawsuit and recover damages.
-A failure to yield accident lawyer in Orlando from The Law Offices of Anidjar & Levine can help.
+If you suffered injuries in a car accident because another driver failed to yield, you might have grounds to file a claim or lawsuit and recover damages.
+An Orlando failure-to-yield accident lawyer from our law firm could help.

 We provide responsive legal care and fight aggressively for the rights of accident victims.
 We help you identify the responsible party or parties and collect evidence, such as the police report.
 We can then pursue the negligent parties and their insurers for damages.